About the author

 So, I went to college despite knowing it wasn’t what I wanted to do.
 I did fine in most subjects, excelled in languages and literary studies, and struggled with my old arch nemesis, maths.

 My Spanish teacher abhorred me because I skipped every class I could without failing the course and then came in to ace the exams.
-“How?!” she’d practically shout.
+“How?!” she’d shout.
 “How is this possible?
-Do you know what you could do if you only applied yourself?”
+Do you know what you could do if you only applied yourself?!”

-One fateful afternoon I walked into a physics exam and after having looked through the questions on the exam paper, walked out of the exam.
+One fateful afternoon I walked into a physics exam and, after looking through the questions on the exam paper, walked out of the exam.
 I didn’t know the answer to a single one of those questions and had better things to do than spend two hours sitting in that exam trying to pull creative-but-incorrect answers out of thin air.

 Eventually, I ended up in performing arts and found a second home on the stage.